-We are currently accepting applications for the 2016 award.
+We are currently accepting applications for the 2017 award.
 There will be four projects selected - two projects from outside of the United States and two from within the United States.
-In the past the fund raised $8,000-$15,000 per project.
+In the past, the fund raised $8,000-$15,000 per project.
 The project must be an existing program for children under 12 years of age.

-Send your completed form and accompanying information by SEPTEMBER 1, 2015 to: Rev. LeKisha Reed, Executive Secretary, Networks and Constituencies, General Board of Global Ministries, 475 Riverside Drive, Suite 329, New York, NY 10115, email@example.com
+Send your completed form and accompanying information by July 14, 2017 to: Rev. LeKisha Reed, Executive Secretary, Networks and Constituencies, General Board of Global Ministries 458 Ponce de Leon Avenue NE, Atlanta, GA 30350, email@example.com

 United Methodist Children’s Fund Recipients

 (Above) 2016 recipient - Raise the Roof Academy in Bwassandeku, Uganda